 - Paying your bills on time is the only way to repair your credit.
 These habits are recorded on your credit report and it is important to understand what your credit report means.
 For more information, visit the Financial Consumer Agency of Canada's Credit Reports and Scores

 If you have not paid a debt, you could receive a call from a collection agency.
 The agency will contact you on behalf of the company to whom you owe money.

 There are rules that collection agencies need to follow.
-For tips and advice on how you should deal with collection agencies, visit the collection agency section of the Canadian Consumer Handbook.
+For tips and advice on how you should deal with collection agencies, visit the debt collection agencies page.